casscurs/s21_matrixplus/README.md

 - Overload the operators according to the table in the chapter [above](#matrix-operations);
 - Prepare full coverage of library functions code with unit-tests using the GTest library;
 - Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a).

-💡 [Tap here](https://forms.yandex.ru/cloud/64181a0deb614624afcee6b5/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.